 - Our meal at La Piada was one of the most memorable of our trip.
 The staff is incredibly gracious.
 The restaurant itself is wide open, with tall ceilings, a tree in the middle of one of the tables and local art on the walls.
 The couple who owns the restaurant is Italian and Portuguese and they offer piadinas: a small italian flatbread filled with Portuguese staples.

 - One of my other favorite meals was at Porta4.
-There were three tables in the entire restaurant and two brothers taking turns cooking and serving us.
+There were three tables in the entire restaurant and two brothers took turns cooking and serving us.

 - Amarelo Torrada for breakfast: if you are dying for something bigger than an espresso, this gal never minded serving me up a large americano.
-I was craving eggs and actual breakfast for most of my trip, but these guys had some wonderful breakfast like toasted bread combos like cream cheese and lox that were a good stand in.
+I was craving eggs and actual breakfast for most of my trip, but these guys had some wonderful breakfasts like toasted bread combos like cream cheese and lox that were a good stand-in.

-- Graham’s is one of the oldest and most renown of the Port makers in the area.
+- Graham’s is one of the oldest and most renowned of the Port makers in the area.
 Tour their famous lodge overlooking Gaia and Porto and then partake in a tasting in the tasting room.
 Be forewarned: the vintage tawny tasting is worth the expense but may ruin you in regards to port forever.
-I have come to the new self realization that it is not that I don’t like port – it’s that I don’t like cheap port.
+I have come to the new self-realization that it is not that I don’t like port – it’s that I don’t like cheap port.

 - Take a boat trip on the Duoro River.
 This is one of the few things that I wasn’t able to do and wish I had.
-You can view the architecture of Porto from a new vantage point, or take a boat all the way up the river into the wine growing region and go wine tasting.
+You can view the architecture of Porto from a new vantage point, or take a boat up the river into the wine-growing region and go wine tasting.